 - Bike – For the active dad, a baby bike seat or trailer can be a rewarding splurge.
 A leisurely bike ride has a way of clearing the mind, particularly if you live in an area with dedicated biking trails.

-- Fish – National Go Fishing Day is on June 18th each year, but you can celebrate one day early if the dad in your life is the sort who enjoys a day on the water.
+- Fish – National Go Fishing Day is on June 18th each year, but you can celebrate early if the dad in your life is the sort who enjoys a day on the water.
 Besides, what makes a better dinner than a fresh catch?
 Make sure you protect your baby from the sun by using a shaded carrier and hat, and stick to smaller streams.
 Expect to take a few breaks for diaper changes, picnicking, and play.

 - Golf – If the dad in your life enjoys golf, he may appreciate a few hours of solo tee time.
 Alternatively, you can go mini-golfing.
 While most kids won’t develop much of an interest in mini-golf until around five, babies might be interested in the colorful balls and windmills.